cpilon1/Cyclistic_2022_data/README.md

   	R = $\Sigma$ entries removed due (bike only + station only + time only + bike & station + bike & time + station & time + bike & station & time)
   	C = $\Sigma$ entries not removed

 ## Analyze
-To answer the question of how casual users and annual members use Cyclistic bikes differently, the analysis was based on the following questions:
-- From which stations did annual members start and end their rides?
-From which stations did casual users start and end their rides?
-- Which stations were the most popular for all riders?
-- Which routes did annual members and casual users frequently use?
-- What were the most popular time periods for riders (time of day, day of week, month of year)?
-- How long were annual members trips compared to casual user trips?
+The biggest takeaways from data analysis were that use of Cyclistic bikes by casual users was distributed among fewer stations, during fewer months of the year, with longer ride durations and a preference for classic bikes.
+Annual members used a greater number of stations, had more users in the winter, and also preferred classic bikes.
+- The number of rides taken by annual members was 2561462 (62%), while the number of rides by casual members was 1557850 (38%).
+- Casual user rides were concentrated in the downtown area of Chicago on Ellis Avenue, State St, Morgan St and Calumet Ave.
+The annual members had more diversity in stations used, and included stations beyond downtown Chicago.
+- While summer months were the most popular times for Cyclistic riders, annual members were more likely to use the bikes during winter months.
+Both causal users and annual members use bikes on weekdays and weekends, but the number of casual users using the bikes on the weekends was slightly higher than that of annual members.
+- Casual members on average used the bikes for longer periods of time than annual members
-- Which types of bicycles did annual members and casual users prefer?
+- Both annual members and casual users preferred classic bikes.
+Among electric bike users, a greater proportion were casual users.

 ## Share